richmahn/en_tn/luk/front/intro.md

 * "For he was required to release one prisoner during the feast" (23:17)

-Translators are advised not to translate this passage.
-However, if older Bible versions that include this passage exist in the translators' region, the translators can include it.
-If it is translated, it should be put inside square brackets ([]) to indicate that it is probably not original to Luke's Gospel.
+Translators are advised not to translate these passages.
+However, if in the translators' region, there are older versions of the Bible that include one or more of these passages, the translators can include them.
+If they are translated, they should be put inside square brackets ([]) to indicate that they were probably not original to Luke's Gospel.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])